| Crates.io | rp-rs-radio-clock |

-To build the program, you will need a recent version of Rust (the current code is developed on Rust 1.79) with the thumbv6m-none-eabi target installed as this is the what the Raspberry Pico runs.
+To build the program, you will need a recent version of Rust (the code is generally developed on the latest release version of Rust) with the thumbv6m-none-eabi target installed as this is what the Raspberry Pico runs.
 After compilation, load the compiled program on your Raspberry Pico, after which the program should start.

 The group of three LEDs (connected to pins 12-14 is used by DCF77: